CharithaBimsara/Weather-App/README.md

 │── script.js               # JavaScript file for fetching API data
 │── README.md               # Project documentation (this file)
 ```

-## ❗ Known Issues

-- The weather condition **"Clouds"** is misspelled as `"Coluds"` in the JavaScript code.
-This needs to be corrected.

 ## 🤝 Contribution Guidelines